kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - _Antisymmetric_ - $bold(A^T) = -bold(A)$
 - _Hermetian Symmetric_ - $bold(A^H) = bold(A)$

-Hence, symmetric matrices are a subset of the orthonormal matrices:
+Hence, symmetric matrices are a subset of the normal matrices:
 $
   bold(A^H A = A A = A A^H)
 $